North Western Province, Sri Lanka: Geography

-North Western Province's western border follows the coastline along the Indian Ocean, stretching from the Puttalam Lagoon in the north to the estuary of the Maha Oya River in the south.
-The northern border is shared with the Northern Province, Sri Lanka with a very small border. delineated primarily by natural features such as the Kala Oya.
-To the east, it is bordered by the North Central Province, Sri Lanka while to the south, it is bordered by the Sabaragamuwa and Western Province, Sri Lanka.
+North Western Province is bordered by the North Central Province to the north, Central Province to the east, Sabaragamuwa Province to the southeast, Western Province to the south, and the Indian Ocean to the west.

-The North Western Province is characterised by a variety of topographical and climatic conditions, ranging from coastal regions with a tropical climate to inland areas that experience a more varied climate.
+The province is characterised by a variety of topographical and climatic conditions, ranging from coastal regions with a tropical climate to inland areas that experience a more varied climate.
 The region features several prominent water bodies, including the Puttalam Lagoon, Mundal Lagoon, and the Deduru Oya.
 Other significant rivers in the province include the Mee Oya and the Kala Oya rivers.
 The province also contains a portion of the Wilpattu National Park, one of the largest and oldest national parks in Sri Lanka, known for its diverse wildlife and natural beauty.

 The region's highest point is the Dolukanda range, which is part of the central hills that gently slope towards the coastal plains.
 The plains are predominantly used for agriculture, with key crops including paddy, coconut, and various spices.
 The province also has significant limestone deposits, which contribute to the local cement industry.

-The North Western Province is ecologically diverse, with coastal ecosystems, dry monsoon forests, and wetlands.
+The province is ecologically diverse, with coastal ecosystems, dry monsoon forests, and wetlands.
 Significant ecological areas include the Anawilundawa Wetland Sanctuary, recognised as a Ramsar Wetland of International Importance, and the Mangrove forests along the coastline.
 These areas support a variety of flora and fauna, including several Endangered species.